AC Joint Injuries

 These treatment options can include:

-If the pain and other symptoms do not subside in the course of a few weeks, or the ligaments are severely damaged, your OrthoNeuro Specialist may recommend an arthroscopic surgical procedure to repair the damaged ligaments and restore stability to the shoulder.
+If your shoulder pain and other symptoms do not subside in the course of a few weeks, or the ligaments are severely damaged, your doctor may recommend AC joint surgery to repair the damaged ligaments and restore stability to the shoulder.
+This procedure is often minimally invasive, using an arthroscope.

 Make an Appointment with an OrthoNeuro Shoulder Specialist Today!